What do we mean by "stress"?

 Why is it important that we tackle stress?

-When the negative effects of stress start to have an impact on your health and wellbeing, it is important to address it quickly to prevent burnout, or common mental health conditions such as depression and anxiety.
+When the negative effects of stress start to have an impact on your health and well-being, it is important to address them quickly to prevent burnout or common mental health conditions such as depression and anxiety.

-Studies from the Mental Health Foundation, Health and Safety Executive (HSE), Office of National Statistics (ONS) and the Labour Force Survey suggest that the number of people experiencing common mental health disorders have increased significantly since the start of the pandemic.
+Studies from the Mental Health Foundation, Health and Safety Executive (HSE), Office of National Statistics (ONS), and the Labour Force Survey suggest that the number of people experiencing common mental health disorders has increased significantly since the start of the pandemic.

 What is the cost of mental health to businesses?